ArsenAghajanyan/dynamics-365ce-javascript-snippets/README.md

 # Dynamics 365CE Javascript Snippets

 Javascript code snippets for Dynamics 365 Customer Engagement v9.
-This includes all the methods specified in the [official documentation.](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/clientapi/reference){:target="_blank" rel="noopener"}
+This includes all the methods specified in the <a href="https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/clientapi/reference" target="_blank">official documentation.</a>

 ## Demonstration